zombcode/cardamomo/README.md

 )
 ```

-Or if you want, can clone the repository with
+Or if you want, you can clone the repository with

 ```sh
 $ git clone https://github.com/zombcode/cardamomo.git